The Magisterium

 With this in mind, it should be obvious that simply because you are able to come up with private interpretations - that doesn't mean you are right, or that you should.

-As I mentioned earlier, one of the unique facets of Protestantism, in general, is that they seem to think the Bible is for THEM, and that they have the unique charter and ability to interpret what it says.
+As I mentioned earlier, one of the unique facets of Protestantism, in general, is that they seem to think the Bible is for THEM, and that they have the unique franchise to interpret what it says.

 I think this stems from the fact that they have only the Bible.
 No Protestant denomination can trace its origins back more than 500 years.
 A great many of them, in fact, won't have more than 200 years under their belt.
 So they have no living tradition that goes back to Christ.
 They read the Bible - and they run with it.

-The Church however, knows more about the Bible than they ever could, as we've already seen.
-On a related side note, Ive seen Protestants (mostly Evangelicals) quoting the Church Fathers...but without ever acknowledging the connection to The Church.
-That part is handily ignored or side-stepped.
+The Church however, knows more about the Bible than they could, as we've already seen.
+On a related side note, Ive seen Protestants (mostly Evangelicals) quoting the Church Fathers...but without acknowledging their connection to The Church.
+That part is handily ignored.

-But Catholics dont assume that can self-interpret the Scriture sinply becasue of Tradition.
+But Catholics dont assume that they can self-interpret the Scripture sinply because of Tradition, or being members of The Church.
 That is a perilous path that can lead to misunderstandings and prideful missteps.
-So they rely on the source to helo them - The Church and its Magisterium.
+So they rely on the source to help them - The Church and its Magisterium.

-So if you are stil with me and are not Catholic let me give a suggesstion.
-Get a Catholic studty Bible and a copy of the Catechism of The Catholic Church and ues them together.
-That way you'll at least have the best resources available.
-You dont have to switch sides, but you might be surprised to find just how biblical The Church really is.
+Then once you have them - use them together.
+That way, you'll at least have the best resources available.
+You don't have to switch sides, but you might be surprised to find just how biblical The Church really is.

 Peace be with you,